delingren/homeautomation/garage_door_opener/README.md

 ### Microcontroller

-The brain of the project is an ESP32 MCU.
+The brain of the project is an ESP32-WROOM-32UE MCU.
 I am using this MCU for the following reasons:

 * It has built-in WiFi capability.
+* It comes with an external antenna connector.
 * There is a HAP library in Arduino framework.
 * It's cheap.